Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 What’s this about a game night?!

-On Friday, October 30, both the Monday and Wednesday students are invited to play STET!
+On Friday, February 12, students are invited to play STET!
 Dreyer’s English – A Game for Language Lovers, Grammar Geeks, and Bibliophiles over Zoom.
 This card game is based on Dreyer’s bestselling book Dreyer’s English: An Utterly Correct Guide to Clarity and Style, which is a fabulous introduction to the world of trade copyediting.
 The game will be entertaining, but it’s also instructional, especially for aspiring copyeditors.
 To get a feel for what our game night will be like, check out this video of Dreyer playing with a small group of industry professionals.

 What is the cost of the class?

-Registration is $399 and includes the lecture content, supporting materials and resources, Slack forum, and a game night.
+Registration is $479.
+This price includes the lecture content, supporting materials and resources, Slack forum, and a game night.

 Is there a money-back guarantee?